A full-coverage car insurance policy does not cover your car’s transmission unless it is related to an auto accident or other covered peril.

 A car insurance policy normally lists the perils that it will cover.
 If your damage isn’t listed, then it’s not covered.
 And some policies even specifically list that mechanical breakdown is not covered, which is why your transmission going out on its own would be considered.

 Your transmission could be covered, though, if you have a car warranty or mechanical breakdown insurance.
 If your car is still under a manufacturer’s warranty or you purchased an extended warranty, check to see if your transmission’s issue would be covered by this coverage.

-Mechanical breakdown insurance (MBI) may be offered by car insurance companies, but unlike car insurance physical damage coverages, it will cover your car’s mechanical parts that break due to events not related to a car accident.
+Car insurance companies may offer mechanical breakdown insurance (MBI), but unlike car insurance physical damage coverages, it will cover your car’s mechanical parts that break due to events not related to a car accident.

 If you want coverage for your car’s mechanical parts, MBI might be for you.

-The cost of MBI varies from a few hundred dollars to thousands, based on factors such as type of vehicle you have, number of miles to be covered, and the length of the MBI contract, as well as how much protection you choose.
-Some companies offer various levels of coverage and of course the more items covered, the more you will pay.
+The cost of MBI varies from a few hundred dollars to thousands, based on factors such as the type of vehicle you have, the number of miles to be covered, and the length of the MBI contract, as well as how much protection you choose.
+Some companies offer various levels of coverage and of course, the more items covered, the more you will pay.

 With this type of coverage, there may be a deductible, but it is low (in the range of $50 to $250 usually) and much less than paying for the repairs to your transmission yourself in full.

 — Penny Gusner contributed to this story.